Edenhofer/Lookup/README.md

-World Wide Web
+Author: Gordian Edenhofer 22 Jun 2014
 ===
-Gordian Edenhofer
-22 Jun 2014
+Processing of a substitution plan for the purpose of individualization.